Repairs

 BRIDGE REGLUE: Ukuleles $20-30, guitars $30-60 depending on what else needs doing in the bridge area at the same time.
 If I have to reshape the bridge for proper action or saddle fit expect the cost to be a little higher.

 BRIDGE SEATING/FLOATING BRIDGE WORK: For mandolins and other floating-bridge instruments (archtop guitars) properly-fitted bridges are a must.
 Depending on what's necessary -- fitting or reshaping of an existing bridge, crafting an entirely new bridge from scratch, or fitting a new bridge that's a standard replacement part -- the cost will go up or down.
-Usually this is pretty cheap, though.
+Usually this is in the $20-30 range.

 ELECTRIC/PICKUP WORK: This work is time-based rather than job-based because figuring out what's going wrong "under the hood" or customizing for a certain customer preference can be quick or very lengthy depending on how an instrument is built or wired and also how much "modding" has been done to an instrument in the past.
 Parts costs will apply if anything needs replacing but I try to keep good-quality but affordable parts on hand.
 Simple things (pickup swap-outs, resoldering bad jacks, etc.) can be in the $10-30 range.
 Keep in mind that it's often more expensive (time-wise) for me to save inferior components on import guitars than it is to freshly wire new ones when customizing wiring.